Kaiabbey/StocktakeApp/README.md

 #4 upload the database to the hosted mysql server

-#5 once ready to host run 'npm run build' in the react developement enviroment in Mainstockapplication
+#5 once ready to host run 'npm run build' in the react developement enviroment in StocktakeMain folder

 #6 create a zip of the build file that is generated in the file structure